OSCAR-ORO/.github/profile/README.md

 ---

 ## 3. DEPENDENCY POLICY
+- If a library can be replaced with 50=< LOC, replace it.
+- Avoid dependencies unless absolutely essential.
 - Don’t use anything you don’t understand.
-- Avoid dependencies unless absolutely essential.
 - Prefer native APIs and first-party tools.
-- If a library can be replaced with <50 LOC, replace it.

 ---